zakwanhisham/dsa-c/README.md

 ## TODO

-- Need to make learn it
+- Need to make a website for this.
+Just for fun and for revision